Zamiell/isaac-faq/README.md

 ## Where can I see the code for [some vanilla item] or [some vanilla mechanic]?

 You can't.
 The game is programmed in the C++ programming language and the source code is propritary, for what should be obvious reasons.
-This means that if you want to make a custom item that works in a similar way to a vanilla item, you will have to completely reimplement it from scratch in Lua or TypeScript.
+This means that if you want to make a custom item that works in a similar way to a vanilla item, you will have to completely reimplement it from scratch in Lua or TypeScript with using anything else as a reference (other than your knowledge of how it is supposed to work).

 <br />